Search programs

 Step 1: Clarify what you want

 Once you identify your intended specialization, prioritize selecting a program delivery format and schedule that fits your lifestyle and learning preferences.
-For example, asynchronous part-time programs offer flexibility, ideal for working professionals seeking self-paced learning.
+For example, asynchronous part-time programs offer flexibility, ideal for working professionals seeking self-paced online learning.
 In contrast, synchronous full-time programs with set class times are designed for students seeking structured, real-time interaction and engagement.

 Step 2: Research schools and programs